Complain about a marriage or civil union celebrant

 Check your complaint meets the criteria

-The Registrar-General can investigate marriage or civil union celebrant complaints that are valid under the Marriage Act 1955, the Civil Union Act 2004, or the Births, Deaths, Marriages, and Relationships Registration Act 1995.
+The Registrar-General can investigate complaints that a marriage or civil union celebrant has not fulfilled their obligations under the Marriage Act 1955, the Civil Union Act 2004, or the Births, Deaths, Marriages, and Relationships Registration Act 1995.

 Examples of a valid complaint include: